ilas2025/ilas2025.github.io/content/taiwan/travel.md

 See the details below for their differences.

-### Transportation from the airport to the conference site
+### Transportation from the airport to the conference venue

+The conference will take place at [NSYSU](https://www.nsysu.edu.tw/).

 #### From KHH